Don't forget you can find a number of ideas via our website :

 Baking With Dorie - A new forever classic from our favorite lady Dorie Greenspan - it's just everything and its hot of the press. you'll want to have this one to get you through the Holidays.
 You can find it here

 Drinking French - Don't know how to cope with Holidays?
 David Lebovitz Drinking French is the perfect addition to your Holiday entertaining.
 Find it here.
 Don't forget his fine selection of Pastry books - perfect for the Holidays!

 Modern Comfort Food - An eternal favorite amongst a LONG list of favorites from Ina Garten ...and goddess knows how to keep us happy !
 You can find all the good stuff here.

 One Tin Bakes Easy - Our favorite UK baker Edd Kimber has added yet another fabulous book to his repertoire!
 A follow-on from his ever-so-popular One Tin Bakes.
 Keep the Holiday baking simple and delicious - yes please!
 Get your hands on this book(also available in the US!

 Mastering the Art of French Eating - Something we all like to practice.
 This book is a favorite classic by Ann Mah (who has a number of other titles you'll want to check out).
 Check her out here

 Just a few things to make the count down to the end of the year (and next) a great one!

-Everyday Parisian 2021 Calendar - It's the year we are all waiting for, so let's welcome it in style!
-Rebecca Plotnick Everyday Parisian created a beautiful 2021 calendar that you can proudly hang on your wall!
-You can find it (along with a gorgeous selection of note cards) here
+Everyday Parisian 2022 Calendar - even more gorgeous than her 2021 issue Rebecca Plotnick Everyday Parisian created a beautiful 2022 calendar that you can proudly hang on your wall!
+You can find it here

 Poilâne Advent Calendar - One of our favorivte seasonal treats, and the perfect way to count down to the holidays.
 We love it and you can find it here.